Interactions-HSG/GEAR/GEAR2/README.md

 # GEAR2: Gaze-enabled Activity Recognition for Augmented Reality Feedback

-This repository contains supplementary material of an EXTENDED version of the application and data described in the publication:
+This repository contains supplementary material of the application and data described in the publication:

-Kenan Bektaş, Jannis Strecker, Simon Mayer, Kimberly Garcia, Jonas Hermann, Kay Erik Jenss, Yasmine Sheila Antille, and Marc Elias Solèr.
-2023.
-GEAR: Gaze-enabled augmented reality for human activity recognition.
-In 2023 Symposium on Eye Tracking Research and Applications (ETRA ’23), May 30-June 2, 2023, Tübingen, Germany.
-ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3588015.3588402
+Kenan Bektaş, Jannis Strecker, Simon Mayer, and Kimberly Garcia.
+2024.
+Gaze-enabled activity recognition for augmented reality feedback.
+Computers & Graphics (March 2024), 103909. https://doi.org/10.1016/j.cag.2024.103909

 See the folder [GEAR-4-HAR](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR) for more information.